Prathamesh-chougale-17/portfolio/docs/I18N_ARCHITECTURE.md

 ## 🔐 Type Safety Guarantees

 1. **All languages have same structure**

-   - `entype` interface ensures consistency
+   - `langtype` interface ensures consistency
    - TypeScript errors if fields are missing

 2. **No runtime errors from missing keys**

    - If `t.hero.title` exists in English, it exists in all languages
    - Autocomplete works everywhere

 3. **Easy refactoring**
-   - Change field name in `entype` → TypeScript shows all places to update
+   - Change field name in `langtype` → TypeScript shows all places to update
    - Can't forget to update any translation file

 ## 🚀 Performance Characteristics